azat-co/fullstack-javascript/chapter6/chapter6.md

 npm Node Package Manager
 ------------------------

-<span id="manager" class="anchor"></span>Node Package Manager, or NPM,
+<span id="manager" class="anchor"></span>Node Package Manager, or npm,
 manages dependencies and installs modules for you.
-Node.js installation comes with NPM, whose web site is [npmjs.org](http://npmjs.org).
+Node.js installation comes with npm, whose web site is [npmjs.org](http://npmjs.org).

 `package.json` contains meta information about our Node.js application such as a version number; author name; and, most important, what dependencies we use in the application.
-All of that information is in the JSON formatted object, which is read by NPM.
+All of that information is in the JSON formatted object, which is read by npm.

 If you would like to install packages and dependencies specified in `package.json`, type: